-“Pamplona” follows a group of young women and several male friends who, fueled by their fascination with Hemingway, travel to Spain to experience the famed Running of the Bulls and the intoxicating revelry of the San Fermin festival.
+Pamplona follows a group of young men and women who, fueled by their fascination with Hemingway, travel to Spain to experience the famed Running of the Bulls and the intoxicating revelry of the San Fermin festival.
 Among the cobblestone streets, spirited festivities, and adrenaline-pumping bull runs, what begins as an adventurous rite of passage quickly spirals into a harrowing tale of survival.

 This novel delves deep into themes of responsibility, the consequences of impulsive actions, and the lengths to which one will go for survival and redemption.
 With vivid descriptions of Spain's lush landscapes and rich cultural tapestry, “Pamplona” offers a backdrop that contrasts starkly with the dark, psychological tension that unfolds.